 Ranking Every MLB Owner, From Worst to First

 Because there’s little motivation to boost team payroll, especially in smaller markets, only a select few owners bring it every season.
-The others pick their spots to upgrade the product, if they invest much at all, happy to pocket TV and luxury tax money.
+The others pick their spots to upgrade the product, if they invest much at all, and are perfectly happy to pocket TV and luxury tax money while losing a boatload of games.

 Remember, home attendance is far less of a factor these days.
 Empty seats don’t talk nearly as much as they did back in the day.